The Towering Inferno; or, 2 Hours And 45 Minutes Of Sheer Terror. Plus, Therapy.

 So on the 4th day, I trudged up to the bus stop, depressed about going back to school, but also excited about my new best friend!!!

-Then I saw that 9-year-old bitch, Anna Tucker*.
+Then I saw that 9-year-old bitch, Anna Smith*.
 She was walking arm in arm with MY BEST FRIEND NAMED KRISTINE AND THEY WERE GIGGLING!!!"

 Oh.
 HELL NO.